brefphp/bref/docs/deploy.md

 That will also mean creating AWS access keys so that the continuous integration is allowed to deploy.

+## Deletion

+Since CloudFormation is used to deploy the application as a "stack", deleting the application can be done by deleting the stack.

+Remember to also delete the S3 bucket that was created to hold the application's code (it is not inside the CloudFormation stack).

 ## Learn more

 Read more about `sam deploy` in [the official documentation](https://github.com/awslabs/aws-sam-cli/blob/develop/docs/deploying_serverless_applications.rst).